 In October 2001, we engaged Stonebridge Associates, LLC ("Stonebridge"), an investment bank, the president of which is a member of our Board of Directors, to provide financial advisory services in connection with our review and implementation of a corporate expansion strategy.
 The agreement, as amended in October 2002, provided for a monthly retainer of \$30 thousand plus hourly charges.
 If the engagement resulted in transactions by us involving aggregate consideration paid in excess of a specified level, Stonebridge was to receive additional fees based upon the consideration paid.
 Stonebridge acted as our financial adviser in connection with our acquisition of the world-wide rights to PhosLo from Braintree in August 2003 and received a fee of approximately \$0.3 million for its services upon consummation of this transaction.
 Refer to Note 10.
 We believe that the terms of the engagement with Stonebridge are no less favorable to us than would have been obtained from an unrelated party.
-Upon successful completion of the PhosLo transaction, we concluded our agreement with Stonebridge.
+Upon successful completion of the PhosLo transaction, we concluded our agreement with Stonebridge although we continue to be obligated to pay Stonebridge a fee under certain circumstances.
 During the quarters ended September 27, 2003 and September 28, 2002, we paid \$0.3 million and \$0.2 million, respectively, to Stonebridge.
-In the nine month periods ended September 27, 2003 and September 28, 2002, we paid \$0.5 million and \$0.5 million, respectively, to Stonebridge.
+In the nine month periods ended September 27, 2003 and September 28, 2002, we paid \$0.5 million, respectively, to Stonebridge.

-NOTE 9 NOTES PAYABLE
+NOTE 9 NOTES PAYABLE, OTHER